neuefische/wd-flipped-classroom-curriculum/sessions/js-loops/challenges-js-loops.md

 # Challenges: JS Loops

-## For Loop and `console.log`
+## `for` Loop and `console.log()`

 (difficulty: 🔥)

-Solve the _For Loop and `console.log`_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-loops/for-console
 ```

-## Creating a list
+## Creating a List

 (difficulty: 🔥)

-Solve the _Creating a list_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-loops/forof-list